Rohit-968/Rohit_Projects/Projects/Retail Sales Analysis/README.md

+# Retail Sales Analysis using Instacart datasets

-# This project focuses on analyzing retail customer transaction data to generate actionable business insights and improve decision-making.
+### This project focuses on analyzing retail customer transaction data to generate actionable business insights and improve decision-making.
 The project is structured as a full pipeline, combining data processing, visualization, and interpretation.

-## Objective: Analyze historical retail transaction data to identify customer behavior patterns.
+### Objective: Analyze historical retail transaction data to identify customer behavior patterns.
 Generate insights to assist business strategies, marketing campaigns, and inventory management.
 Visualize key metrics through an interactive dashboard.

 ### Key Components: